+The ID Code must be written before locking the device: after the device is locked it can only be read.
 The blocks 0, 1 and 2 on Page 48 can be also be used for writing data, but they cannot be accessed when the device is locked.